ruuda/blog/posts/ai-paranoia.md

 Already before the rise of <abbr>LLM</abbr>s
-I occasionally received well-intentioned but low-quality contributions, where helping the author get them into a good state takes me far more effort than I can spend, but rejecting a well-intentioned contribution also makes me feel bad.
+I occasionally received well-intentioned but low-quality contributions, where helping the author get them into a good state takes me more energy than I can spend, but rejecting a well-intentioned contribution also makes me feel bad.
 This was a source of maintainer fatigue for me already, but with the rise of <abbr>LLM</abbr>s it’s taking on new levels.